 1. Commercial Invoice

-The vendor's standard invoice is the anchor document for every shipment.
-It contains the line items, quantities, unit prices, currency, payment terms, and Harmonized System codes that classify each product for customs purposes.
-Every other document in the set references or validates data that originates here.
-Whether the shipment is worth $500 or $500,000, the commercial invoice is always present.
+The vendor's standard invoice is the anchor document.
+It contains line items, quantities, unit prices, currency, payment terms, and Harmonized System codes.
+Every other document either repeats or validates data that starts here.

 2. Canada Customs Invoice (CI1 Form)